 Another goal was to improve the building’s energy efficiency, but it wasn’t easy due to the uneven wall surfaces and flexible building assembly.

-So, the architects came up with a solution: Stone Wool!
-They stripped back the existing concrete walls and applied a smart vapour barrier to prevent moisture and cold air.
+So, the architects came up with a solution: Stone wool!
+They stripped back the existing concrete walls and applied a smart vapor barrier to prevent moisture and cold air.
 Finally, all the surfaces were sandwiched between a wood or plasterboard panel of choice.

 Conclusion